bitmax-exchange/bitmax-pro-api/source/includes/_rest_prv_order_hist_v2.md

 }
 ```

 This API returns history orders according to specified parameters (up to 500 records).
+You have access to at least 30 days of order history.

 #### HTTP Request